Section 2: Ancient Peoples

 The Plains Archaic People were descended from the Paleo-Indians, but they lived differently and made different tools, so they have a different name.
 The People of the Plains Archaic Period lived from about 5,500 B.C. to about 400 A.D.
 This time period is often divided into Early, Middle, and Late Plains Archaic.
 As far as we know, the People of the Plains Archaic Period were nomadic.
 They followed the herds, sought plant foods in season, and traveled to places where they could mine the right kinds of stones to make into projectile points and other tools.
 The Plains Archaic People used atlatls.

 The Plains Woodland cultures are also divided into three groups: the Early, Middle, and Late Plains Woodland.
-The Late Period of the Plains Woodland People began around 600 A.D. and extended to about 1200 A.D.
+The Late Plains Woodland era began around 600 A.D. and extended to about 1200 A.D.
 Some parts of the culture might have lasted until the mid-19th century.

-However, there was a distinct division in the Plains cultures.
-The Plains Nomadic People (600 A.D. to about 1850 A.D.) maintained a nomadic lifestyle.
+After 1200 A.D., there was a distinct division in Plains cultures.
+Some Peoples maintained a nomadic lifestyle.
 They hunted and followed the great herds of bison.
 They lived in tipis that were ideal for their mobile lifestyle.
 Their travels allowed them to engage in trade with many other Peoples.
 Through trade, they were able to obtain everything they needed for a comfortable life.
 The nomadic lifestyle was well-adapted to life on the Great Plains.

-The other major group of People was the People of the Plains Village (1000 A.D. to 1850 A.D.) who settled into permanent villages.
-The Plains Village culture appears to be a direct descendant of earlier Woodland cultures.
+The other major cultural group adopted the Plains Village tradition (1200 to 1885 A.D.).
+These People built and lived in permanent villages.
+The Plains Village culture appears to have evolved directly from earlier Woodland cultures.
 Over two or three hundred years, the People who became the Mandans moved from the forests of Minnesota to the Plains of North Dakota.
-Their houses were now made of wooden beams covered with grass and dirt.
+They made their houses with wooden beams covered with grass and dirt.

-The Mandans and the Hidatsas who later joined the Mandans along the Missouri River cultivated corn and other vegetables in gardens.
+The Mandans and the Hidatsas who later joined the Mandans adapted the Plains Village tradition.
+They lived along the Missouri River where they cultivated corn and other vegetables in gardens.
 Surpluses of these crops (more than a family needed) were traded to other tribes for other things they needed.
 The Mandans and Hidatsas moved seasonally.
 Their summer villages were on the uplands above the river.
 Their winter villages were located along the river in the trees that lined the riverbanks.
 The summer villages were permanent, but the winter villages were occupied for only a year or two.
 Spring floods destroyed the winter villages.

 Why is this important?
-While we know that there were different cultures living in North Dakota in the past, we know very little about them until about 1200 A.D.
-We don’t know what they called themselves, what language they spoke, and what their relationships with other groups were like.
-We do know that several cultures lived in North Dakota over a period of 11,000 years or more.
+While we know that there were different cultures living in North Dakota in the past, we know very little about those who lived here before 1200 A.D.
+We don’t know what they called themselves, what language they spoke, or what their relationships with other groups were like.
+We do know that several cultures lived in North Dakota over a period of 13,000 years or more.
 These cultures can be distinguished by the way they made tools, the kind of economies they pursued (farming or hunting/gathering), and by the way they made their houses.
-The archaeological system for organizing the present knowledge of ancient People helps us to understand how different cultures came to be and how they changed and adapted to new conditions over time.
+The archaeological system for organizing the present knowledge of ancient Peoples helps us to understand how different cultures came to be and how they changed and adapted to new conditions over time.